kubernetes/website/content/en/blog/_posts/2024-04-25-structured-authz-beta.md

 ### Preventing unnecessarily nested webhooks
-A system administrator wants to apply specific validations to requests before handling them off to webhooks using frameworks like Open Policy Agent.
+A system administrator wants to apply specific validations to requests before handing them off to webhooks using frameworks like Open Policy Agent.
 In the past, this would require running nested webhooks within the one added to the authorization chain to achieve the desired result.
 The Structured Authorization Configuration feature simplifies this process, offering a structured API to